F1LT3R/mere-christianity/README.md

 ###About This Repository

 This repository was creates as a study-resource for the book Mere Christianity.
 It is meant to be used to study Mere Christianity at the rate of about 2 Chapters per week.
+We recommend using the odd numbered chapters at the ends of Books 2, 3, and 4 as time to wrap up and talk about all the things C. S. Lewis. had taken us through, and think about why he is putting his arguments together in this way, and where he might be headed with the next book.

-It does not contain a study-guide as such, yet; but I may add this later if we decide to write one.
+This repository does not contain a study-guide as such, yet; but we may add this later if we decide to write one.
 Do you have one you would like to add to this resource?
 (Pull requests welcome.)

 Currently we are using a Study Guide we found on Amazon, which seems to be fairly up-to-date and fairly relevant to the social climate of 2014: http://www.amazon.com/Mere-Christianity-Discussion-Study-Guide/dp/1479169838